 NOTE: Courses in the MSN program are eight-weeks in length and students are scheduled for one or two courses concurrently.
-Supplemental course hours will be required for academic synthesis of course content and may include visits to community agencies, professional conferences approved by instructor, work site capstone development, approved volunteer activities, interagency site visits, technological field trips, simulation available, preceptor training, leadership activities, professional meetings, and interdepartmental study in current employment system.
-Supplemental course hours will not be awarded for current salaried employment.
+Supplemental course hours will be required for academic synthesis of course content and may include visits to community agencies, professional conferences approved by instructor, work site capstone development, approved volunteer activities, interagency site visits, technological field trips, simulation , preceptor training, leadership activities, professional meetings, and interdepartmental study in current employment system.

-To receive a Master of Science in Nursing degree must earn 33 graduate semester credit hours.
+To receive a Master of Science in Nursing degree the student must earn 33 graduate semester credit hours.
 Transfer of graduate credits will be evaluated on a case by case basis.
 Twenty seven program hours must be completed through Keiser University.
 Program requirements are as follows: